 - PAPRs have a battery-powered blower that pulls air through attached filters, canisters, or cartridges.
-They provide protection against gases, vapors, or particles, when equipped with the appropriate cartridge, canister, or filter. - Loose-fitting PAPRs do not require fit testing and can be used with facial hair. - A list of NIOSH-approved PAPRs is located on the NIOSH Certified Equipment List.
+They provide protection against gases, vapors, or particles, when equipped with the appropriate cartridge, canister, or filter. - Loose-fitting PAPRs do not require fit testing and can be used with facial hair or for HCP who do not pass fit testing with other available respirators. - A list of NIOSH-approved PAPRs is located on the NIOSH Certified Equipment List. - Considerations for Optimizing the Supply of PAPRs